nativefier/nativefier/README.md

 ## Notes

-Tested mostly on OSX, but should work for windows and linux.
+Tested mostly on OSX, but should work for Windows and Linux.